MAzewail/Real-time-sterilization-machine-processes-recording/README.md

 **Contributions:**

 Contributions to this project are welcome!
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.

-**License:**

-[Specify the license for your project, e.g., MIT, GPL, etc.]

-**Remember to replace the placeholders with your actual simulation details, wiring diagram, code structure, and specific instructions.**

-**Additional Tips:**

-* Use clear and concise language in your documentation.
-* Include comments in your code to explain the functionality.
-* Test your system thoroughly to ensure it works as expected.
-* Consider using version control to manage your code and track changes.
-* Share your project with the community and collaborate with other developers.

-By following these guidelines, you can create a well-documented and maintainable GitHub repository for your embedded system project.